aeeeeeep/ModelLink/examples/llama/README.md

 Notes:

-- LLaMA-65B model trained on oscar-1GB on a single machine with 8 NPUs
+- LLaMA-65B model is trained on a single machine with 8 NPUs

 Here's a hardware summary of pre-training llama_65B: